-Before we begin any Site Clearance work, here at Thompsons of Prudhoe we have an experienced, long served and loyal team who will assess the Site Conditions and produce a series of Project Documents that will help to identify the following;
+Before we begin any Construction Site Clearance work, here at Thompsons of Prudhoe we have an experienced, long served and loyal team who will assess the Site Conditions and produce a series of Project Documents that will help to identify the following;

 - Key Project Risks and Mitigating Actions

 - Existing Ground Conditions